Zillow’s AI Move for Agents in 2026

 Timeline expectations

-The lesson for you as an agent is simple.
-If you are not part of the education phase, you are entering the relationship late.
-And late entry means someone else shaped the buyer’s understanding first.
+Strategic point: If you are not part of the education phase, you are entering the relationship late.
+Late entry means someone else may have already shaped the buyer’s understanding first.

 What This Means for Real Estate Agents